-On his wedding day and on the picture where Alex was signing some more ‘Taylor Blue’ nail polish bottles, we saw him wear this Fish hook.
-It looks like a special Fish hook, with some gold and maybe even other precious stones inlaid in it as well.
+On his wedding day in 2014 and the a week later on the picture where Alex was signing some more ‘Taylor Blue’ nail polish bottles, we saw him wear this Fish hook.
+It looks like a special Fish hook, with some ‘gold’ and maybe even other precious stones inlaid in it as well.

 Now that we have seen the different Fish hook necklaces Alex wore, let us have a look it what these necklaces mean in the Hawaiian culture.
 With the lack of any personal knowledge on it, we will share what we could find on the internet about it.